Sp1riting/A-Level-Coursework/Stuff to be done soon.md

 - Add fast bankruptcies

 UI Things:
-- Bankruptcy stuff is all broken.
-Please fix this
 - Rent from jail
 - Game end screen, which appends the user statistics
 - Make mortgaging and houses work